-These summary statistics and analyses are based on the European butterflies dataset published in March 2010.
-They were produced by a network of experts, co-ordinated by IUCN and Butterfly Conservation Europe.
+These summary statistics and analyses are based on the European dragonflies dataset published in March 2010.